-Generally hand dyed fibres and yarns should be hand washed in an approved wool wash, gently spun and dried flat in the shade.
+Generally hand dyed fibres and yarns should be hand washed in an approved wool wash, roll in a towel, gently spun and dried flat in the shade.

-Generally, skeins marked ‘Superwash’ are able to be machine washed on a gentle or wool cycle but most will still hand wash them.
+Generally, skeins marked ‘Superwash’ are able to be very gently machine washed on a gentle or wool cycle but I will still hand wash them.

 Do you offer custom colourways?

-At this stage, sadly, I do not offer custom colourways, not enough hours in my day!
-But please contact me for this as I am dyeing all the time and might just be able to fit it in.
+I do not do custom shades of colours but a repeat colour may be possible so please contact me for this as I am dyeing all the time and might just be able to fit it in for you!